-Being a software developer, I’ve met a number of talented programmers online.
+Being a Software Engineer interested in progressing in my profession, I’ve met a number of talented programmers online.
 Their achievements and success stories are enough to either motivate you or intimidate you.
 Some of these programmers even started programming at the age of 6!
 When I found that out, I immediately thought, “That’s not what happens in my country.”

 In India, there isn’t a culture of doing what your heart desires.
 The truth is that children aren’t groomed to decide for themselves what career they want.
 Instead, the culture is to follow what’s in trend.

 Half the computer developers in India exist because computer science is trendy, not because it’s their passion.
 That is the reason why children aren’t motivated to start early.

 I was a bit different, though.
 Hearing stories of programmers starting young motivated me.
 There are two ways to take success stories like these:

 2. You could be inspired

 I chose the latter, and as Robert Frost said, “that has made all the difference.”
 Seeing successful older developers lit a fire inside me to be like them, not run away from them.

 There’s a lot of power in other people’s journeys to becoming a coder—you can learn about perseverance, diligence, and motivation.
 Reading about another person’s approach to a problem can offer you unique tools to deal with a similar situation.

 Let me share with you my story of becoming a coder.
 This way, I can hopefully inspire you to learn from not only my early mistakes as a programmer, but also from my subsequent smart decisions.